How Much Does A CT Scan Cost?

 How should I prepare for a CT scan?

 Preparing for a CT scan is usually straightforward.
 You can eat, drink, and take medications as usual on the day of your scan, though refraining from eating for 3-4 hours prior to the scan is advisable.
 Specific preparation instructions may vary depending on the body part being scanned and whether contrast dye is required.
 Remove any metal objects before the scan.
-During the scan, you will lie on a table that moves through the scanner while capturing images.
+During the scan, you will lie on a table that moves through the scanner while images are captured.
 It’s essential to remain as still as possible to ensure clear images.
-After the scan, the results will be sent to your doctor within 24 hours.
+After the scan, the results will be shared with your doctor, who will have time to review them prior to your follow-up with them.

 How can I save money on a CT scan?

 Choosing an independent outpatient imaging center, like SJRA, can significantly reduce costs compared to hospitals.
 At SJRA, prices for CT scans are up to 60% less than those at hospitals.
-Being an outpatient center focused on imaging services, SJRA prioritizes patient care and experience.
+As an outpatient center specializing in imaging services, SJRA prioritizes patient care and experience.

 Who reads and interprets the CT scans at SJRA?